ryankrdh/AWS-Messaging-App/README.md

 1. Click on the icon at the top to use the chat app.

-2. You may sign up as new user OR use our tester account. </br>
+2. You may sign up as new user OR use our tester account. <br>
-   username: tester </br>
+   username: tester <br>
    password: chatapp1

 ## Built With